crowplexus/yu-pan-ko/dictionary.md

 ---
 # A

+aē - "Ah, right!"

 apā - "Appearance"

+apān - Anything that cuts
+- i.e: a knife, a blade, a sword

 afōn - To lack something

-anī - "Birthday"

-anō - Year

-aē - "Ah, right!"

 amērika - "America" (Continent)
 - If you wanna say "United States of America" just say